hkurosagi/SOLO-DBM-files/README.md

 # SOLO-DBM-files
 Swords of Legends Online DBM Files.

-DBM Update on MAY 8 2022
+DBM Update on MAY 19 2022
-S2 EX Dungeon update
+Hard taihua update

 Instructions